Meta hires Vikas Purohit to head global business group in India

 Meta Inc on Monday announced the appointment of Vikas Purohit as Director of Global Business Group in India to lead the strategy and delivery of the charter that is focused on the country's leading advertisers and agency partners.

-Purohit will report to Arun Srinivas, director, and head of ads business for Meta in India.
+Purohit will report to Arun Srinivas, Director and Head of Ads Business for Meta in India, Meta said in a statement.

 Purohit has been at the helm of Tata Cliq, an e-commerce branch of the Tata conglomerate for the last four years.